Mount Washington’s infamous weather has captivated visitors and scientists alike for hundreds of years.

 Taking advantage of fair weather for a re-supply

 Forty years later, an enthusiastic group of civilians founded Mount Washington Observatory to continue the Signal Service’s work.
-Using modest funds from a research grant and a small handful of donors, Bob Monahan, Sal Pagliuca, Alex MacKenzie, and Joe Dodge re-established the mountaintop station on October 15, 1932.
+Using modest funds from a research grant and a small handful of donors, Bob Monahan, Sal Pagliuca, Alex McKenzie, and Joe Dodge re-established the mountaintop station on October 15, 1932.
 Life at the top was far from luxurious, with no time off and no pay, but the ambitious crew was steadfast in their mission to advance understanding of weather, climate, and Mount Washington.

 On April 12, 1934 their determination paid off when the Observatory recorded the world’s fastest surface wind speed ever observed by man: 231 mph.
 The value of a permanent mountaintop station was recognized, and Mount Washington Observatory was established as a private, nonprofit organization to observe and maintain a record of weather data, perform weather and climate research, and foster public understanding of the mountain and its environment.